 ^ One of my all-time favourites, Lost in Translation

 …tells of an unlikely love played by Scarlett Johansson and Bill Murray, shot so beautifully and audibly pleasing with a fantastic soundtrack.
 It also massively makes me want to visit Japan!
 If you love this film too, read about my visit the Shangri-La in London – it’s got a very similar ambience if you need a quick fix and can’t make it all the way to Tokyo to stay in the Park Hyatt where the film was shot!

 ^ Drive yourself mad with electric lust

-^ Inconvenient compelling love, a romcom for date night
+^ Inconvenient compelling love, a romcom for a light hearted date night

 ^ Breathtaking film, set in Wales!

 Richard Ayoade’s cinematic display of first love’s growing pains and its troubles Submarine is so incredibly moreish, I have watched it over and over – and don’t get my started on the soothing acoustic soundtrack by Alex Turner.
 If you’re both introverted and a bit awkward, you’re going to relate to this film on your date night.

 The heart wrenching feels to Eternal Sunshine for the Spotless Mind.
 We’ve all been there where we are so lovesick that it hurts and wish we could just forget it all.
 Definitely not a first date night in kind of film but for couples who have gotten comfortable in their own skin.

 Her by Spike Jonze.
 A contemporary concept for a lonely modern / near future world.
 A safe date night in film, something a little different if you don’t want mainstream rubbish.